 The Police Review Project (PRP) focuses on holding police officers accountable, organizing grassroots community safety practices, and supporting survivors of police brutality.
 There are three different branches within PRP that work to achieve these goals.

-The Police Review Project (PRP) assists in representing civilians who file complaints with the Berkeley Police Review Commission, alleging misconduct by the Berkeley Police Department.
+The first branch of the PRP assists in representing civilians who file complaints with the Berkeley Police Review Commission, alleging misconduct by the Berkeley Police Department.
 Our students review complaints and evidence collected by the Commission, interview complainants, communicate with the Commission regarding any new evidence and witnesses, prepare complainants for their hearing, and appear on behalf of complainants at their hearing.
 Our mission is to provide support to these members of our community who have been negatively impacted by alleged police misconduct, so they do not have to navigate this unfamiliar process on their own.

-Time commitment: 20-30 hours per semester.
+Time commitment: 30-40 hours per semester.

 For more information, please contact the student leaders at email@example.com.